 1. Green Gobbler Dissolve Liquid Hair and Grease Clog Remover

 Picking the best solution for clogged drains often entails knowing what is actually causing the clog in the first place.
-The Green Gobbler Dissolve Liquid Hair and Grease Clog remover is a great option if the clog is caused by something organic.
+The Green Gobbler Dissolve Liquid Hair and Grease Clog remover (on Amazon) is a great option if the clog is caused by something organic.
 Their formula is capable of tackling a stubborn clog stemming from hair, soap scum, paper, and grease.

 The thick formula works like a gel, coating the inside of your pipes to get them as clean as possible and keep water moving freely.
 Also, the formula is much safer than the commonly used sodium hydroxide.
 It is completely non-caustic.
 Your pipes will be safe with this simple formula that works in just minutes to open your pipes up again.